ngaox/ngaox/projects/seo/README.md

 The service is provided in the `root` module.
 So you need just to inject it wherever you need it.

-and you can set page SeoData by calling `set` of it method & passing your Data
+and you can set page `SeoData` by calling `set` method of it & passing it your Data
 ```ts
 // exemple.component.ts
 import { SeoService } from '@ngaox/seo';